 PCOD Diet Chart

 PCOD is a disorder linked to an imbalance in hormones.
-It has the potential to significantly affect someone’s physical and mental health.
+It has the potential to significantly affect someone's physical and mental health.
 Patients with PCOD may have symptoms like acne, the growth of facial hair, and other problems that could affect their appearance.
 Pregnancy prospects may also be impacted.
+PCOD has now become a lifestyle disease and every one woman in five is affected by PCOD nowadays.
+How exactly is PCOD caused is unknown stress, obesity, poor lifestyle, consuming unhealthy diet can be some reasons that trigger PCOD.
+Recognising it early and timely can help you keep your hormones in balance, as its long-term effects can lead to complications like heart disease and diabetes.

 Symptoms of PCOD and how can diet and exercise help